 As someone who grew up in poverty, Nathan experienced the struggles that so many families are going through right now.
 He was raised by a single mom in a working-class family.
 They never had much money.
 For many years, they didn’t even own a car.
 At sixteen years old, he started bagging groceries to help support his mom and little brother.
 He then worked two jobs to put himself through college as well as law school.
 These experiences instilled in him a dedication to family, a commitment to hard work, and an understanding of the challenges faced by those who live paycheck-to-paycheck.

 For the past several years, Nathan has lived and worked in Hillsboro.
 He’s devoted countless hours to volunteer work in the community.
 He’s also been a civic leader for education, good governance, and justice reform.
-He was appointed as State Representative for District 30 on January 31, 2022.
+He has served as the state representative for House District 30 since February 2022.